 Or, you can just make this stuffing and hoard it all to yourself when no one is looking.
 Not that I did that. 😉

-- Make sure your bread, in this case the croissants, are completely dry.
+- Croissants: Make sure the croissants are completely dry.
 The recipe below calls for toasting the croissants, which ensures the stuffing will retain structure and texture, as opposed to becoming a soggy mess.
 Do not skip toasting the bread!

 - Cook the sausage, onions and aromatics.
 The sausage, onions and aromatics will not cook all the way through when you are baking the stuffing, so it is imperative you follow the recipe and cook them prior to assembling and baking the stuffing!